maciekekseke96/Game-of-life/README.md

-Project that includes one of the most popular algorithm - "Game of life"
+Project that includes one of the most popular algorithms - "Game of life"